Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 export default App;
 ```

-To finish, you can use the context variable to manipulate the canvas content inside the `onClick` canvas' attribute.
-You can use the `context.fillStyle` method to change the color of the rectangle, and then use the `context.fillRect` method to actually draw the rectangle. `context.fillRect` takes 4 arguments, the two first are the starting x and y coordinates (which will be 0,0), and the last two are the finish point (which will be the canvas width and height).
+To finish, you can use the context variable to manipulate the canvas content inside the `onClick` canvas' attribute. inside, you can use the `context.fillStyle` method to change the color of the rectangle, and then use the `context.fillRect` method to actually draw the rectangle. `context.fillRect` takes 4 arguments, the two first are the starting x and y coordinates (which will be 0,0), and the last two are the finish point (which will be the canvas width and height).

 ```jsx
 // canvas/src/App.js